 This suburban corridor will connect Northwestway Park along Little Eagle Creek to the Eagle Creek Greenway just south of Speedway.
 It will provide recreational opportunities for disadvantaged and underserved neighborhoods on the west side of Indianapolis while connecting the Town of Speedway to the Indianapolis Greenway System.

-- Connects Northwestway Park to Eagle Creek Greenway along Little Eagle Creek - · Connects the town of Speedway to the Indy Greenways system - · Connects residential, commercial, and retail districts on the west side (Lafayette Square area) - Provides access to the Indy Greenways system to communities on the west side - Provides connections and recreational opportunities to disadvantaged communities on the west side of Indianapolis
+Connects residential, commercial, and retail districts on the west side (Lafayette Square area)

+Provides connections and recreational opportunities to disadvantaged communities on the west

 Raymond Park Flatwoods Addition